ibexa/documentation-developer/docs/administration/dashboard/php_api_dashboard_service.md

 description: You can use DashboardService to manage dashboards
 ---

 # Dashboard service's PHP API

 You can use `DashboardService`'s PHP API to manage custom dashboards.
 To obtain this service, inject the `Ibexa\Contracts\Dashboard\DashboardServiceInterface`.
 The service exposes two functions:

 - `createCustomDashboardDraft(?Location $location = null): Content`
-  returns a new Content item in draft state of `dashboard` content type.
+  returns a new Content item in draft state of `dashboard` Content Type.
   If no location is given, it creates by copying the current user's active dashboard.
   If a location is given, it creates by copying the given location.
   This new Content draft is located in the current user custom dashboard container`.`